 These tools will be practical to change your life.

 I know learning about budgeting is not the most fun thing.
-It started to help me create more wealth, and I wanted to show you how it is done.
+It is a part of personal finance.
+Budgeting started to help me create more wealth, and I wanted to show you how it is done.
 The Dave Ramsey Budget Percentages are simple and effective.
 They have some issues, but not every plan will fit every person.
 You need to modify, adjust, and make things work for your situation.

 How do you budget?